LeeKwanChak/JobLog/README.md

     * VITE_API_URL: This variable defines the base URL for your backend API.

 4. Database Setup
-Ensure you have a PostgreSQL database named job-application-tracker-db created.
+    * Ensure you have a PostgreSQL database named job-application-tracker-db created.

 5. Run both the backend and the frontend

 ## Known Problems
 * Web Scraping Resistance: The auto-add function, which relies on web scraping techniques, may encounter difficulties on certain websites that implement advanced anti-scraping measures.

+### Auto-add Capabilities:

+**Supported Websites:** LinkedIn, Jobsdb, Google Careers, Apple Careers, AWS, Meta, and more...

+**Known Limitations:** Indeed, Oracle, Netflix